seed-labs/seed-emulator/examples/yesterday_once_more/Y01_bgp_prefix_hijacking/demo_zju/README.md

 ./vm_buildup.sh
 ```

-6. Start the Jupyter notebook server by referring to `Jupyter/README.md` and follow the instructions in the Jupyter notebook `Jupyter/bgp_attack_cn.ipynb` to replay the attack.
+6. Start the Jupyter notebook server by referring to `Jupyter/README.md` and follow the instructions in the Jupyter notebook `Jupyter/bgp_attack_cn.ipynb` or `Jupyter/bgp_attack.ipynb` to replay the attack.

 ***